Chaina Bhabish

-Chaina Bhabish (চাইনা ভাবিস) is the debut studio album by Bangladeshi singer, songwriter Arnob, released on 1 June 2005 by Ektaar Music.
+Chaina Bhabish (চাইনা ভাবিস) is the debut studio album by Bangladeshi singer-songwriter Arnob, released on 1 June 2005 by Ektaar Music.
 The album was mixed, mastered and engineered by Arnob himself.
 It featured the hit song "She Je Boshe Ache".
-The album artwork was also drawn by Arnob himself.
+The album artwork was also drawn by Arnob.
 Since the release of the album Arnob gained huge popularity among the youth of Bangladesh.

 After leaving his band Bangla, Arnob signed a contract with Ektaar Music and started recording in March, which ended in May 2005.
-Only two songs in this album was written by Arnob, "She Je Boshe Ache" and "Chuya Chuyi".
+Only two songs in this album were written by Arnob, "She Je Boshe Ache" and "Chuya Chuyi".
 This album was both well received by people and have sold over 250,000 copies in Bangladesh and is considered to be one of the best-selling albums of the decade.

 Track listing

 Most of the songs were written by Sahana Bajpaie, except where noted.